bravo1goingdark/ucfp/crates/ufp_semantic/doc/ufp_semantic.md

 Drop your ONNX model under `models/<name>/onnx/<file>.onnx` alongside its tokenizer JSON; the new integration test `test_real_model_inference` shows the expected layout using the BGE small encoder.
+Once a session loads successfully, it is cached within the thread so subsequent calls reuse the same tokenizer and ONNX graph without paying I/O or compilation costs.

 ### Remote API mode